Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

             // withContext() checks for cancellation before entering the block
             // and after the block returns
             val buttonNames = withContext(Dispatchers.IO) {
-                readLines(filename) // A blocking call, cannot be canceled here }
+                // This is a blocking call, and can't be canceled here readLines(filename)
+            }
+            // It's safe to call updateUi() because withContext() doesn't return
+            // the button names if the coroutine is canceled

             // If withContext() returned a value, it wasn't canceled.
             // Now this coroutine runs on the UI thread again,
             // so no one can cancel this component's scope and dispose of buttons